christophershoemaker/ansible-role-vault-provision/README.md

 ### ########################################################### ###
 ### General section                                             ###
 ### ########################################################### ###

+vault_token: "{{ lookup('env', 'VAULT_TOKEN') }}" # token to provision vault is taken from environment variables, unless you provide vault_token by extra vars or you override this value by your ansible variable

 vault_app_mirror: 'https://releases.hashicorp.com' # Package repository
 vault_app_platform: 'linux_amd64' # Which one platform are you interested in
 vault_app_install_dir: '/opt/vault' # Instalation directory where vault will be installed